Huckcity/placemark/README.md

-# Placemark V2.0
+# Placemark V3.0

-Placemark v2.0 represents the "good" implementation of the Placemark application requirements.
+Placemark v3.0 represents the "excellent" implementation of the Placemark application requirements.
 These include:

-1. Cookie authentication + user settings
+1. Basic Admin Account to add/list/edit/remove users
-1. Places now hold description and lat/lng values
+1. Places now have a 'category' attribute, and can be views by category
-1. Unit tests for users/places models as well as all API endpoints
-1. JSON (and MongoDB) database implemented, including flow control for testing against each environment
-1. (Skipped) Glitch deployment, already on Heroku
-1. Updated README with setup instructions
+1. API now users the Open API specification for documenting usage and validation
+1. MongoDB deployed on Cloud Atlas, and integrated with production deployment
+1. Continued tagged realease history

 To run locally, simply clone the repo and install as follows: